medinaccesar/protonpass-installer/README_EN.md

 options:
-  -h, --help            show this help message and exit -n, --no-install      Only download and verify, do not install -f, --force-deps      Forzar la instalación de dependencias -ll, --list-languages
+  -h, --help            show this help message and exit -n, --no-install      Only download and verify, do not install -ll, --list-languages
                         Displays the available languages and exits -l LANGUAGE, --language LANGUAGE